 This can happen in several ways.
 Perhaps a rogue order was placed outside of normal purchasing protocols.
 Maybe an employee unfamiliar with print buying was forced to handle a task he or she was uncomfortable with and overspent.
 Or an associate charged with getting something printed didn’t obtain accurate bids or let project costs escalate along the way.

 If this happened, it no doubt left a bad taste in your mouth, and perhaps it made you shy away from printing projects altogether.
 That’s even worse than overpaying because it limits the production of tools and materials that help your business flow and grow.
 Don’t skip the printing, just the printing problems.
 Align with a strong print services partner that offers quality and control.

-If you had minor quality problem, perhaps it was simply a disappointment or small annoyance.
-But bigger incidents can result in costly reprints.
-Or even worse (in my opinion) materials that don’t present your business in the most desirable light to your clients and prospects.
-Here again, an experienced print partner is instrumental in keeping your materials, and your company, looking good.
+If you had a minor quality problem, perhaps it was simply a disappointment or small annoyance.
+But bigger incidents can cause costly reprints.
+Or even worse, materials that don’t present your business in the most desirable light to your clients and prospects.
+Here again, an experienced print partner helps to keep your materials, and your company, looking good.

 Delays and Drama

 This one covers a lot of ground.
 And if you don’t have an effective print supply chain, this one will probably feel very familiar.
 In many companies, getting things printed is no one’s actual job.
 So no one really feels responsible.
 Add to that a lack of familiarity with the process, and things will invariably “fall through the cracks.”
 People will point fingers.
 Miscommunication will almost always cause a crisis.

 It’s not surprising.
 And it’s not fair to blame your people.
 They do their best, but what they don’t know can hurt you.
 Your business can suffer late delivery of important printed materials.
 And in the process, your usual productivity declines.
 Why?
 Because employees vacate their comfort zone and put aside their usual responsibilities to “dabble” in printing projects.
 What could go wrong?
 I’ll bet you know.